kas-lab/suave/README.md

 # SUAVE: An Exemplar for Self-Adaptive Underwater Vehicles
 This repository contains the exemplar SUAVE (Self-adaptive Underwater Autonomous Vehicle Exemplar), an exemplar focussing on an underwater robot searching for a pipeline and following it.

 It clearly separates between the mananged subsystem, implementing the basic functionalities of the robot, and the managing system that implements the adaptation logic.
 This ensures that this exemplar can be reused with several different managing subsystems, providing that they satisfy the necessary [requirements](#requirements-for-a-managing-subsystem).
-The usability of the exemplar is showcased with MROS2, the implementation of the self-adaptation framework Metacontrol.
+The usability of the exemplar is showcased with [MROS2](https://github.com/meta-control/mc_mros_reasoner), the implementation of the self-adaptation framework [Metacontrol](https://research.tudelft.nl/en/publications/model-based-self-awareness-patterns-for-autonomy).

-The exemplar can either be [run through docker](#use-the-exemplar-with-docker) or [installed locally](#install-the-exemplar-locally) to [run it](#run-the-exemplar).
+The exemplar can either be [run through Docker](#use-the-exemplar-with-docker) or [installed locally](#install-the-exemplar-locally) to [run it](#run-the-exemplar).

 ## Requirements for a managing subsystem
 TODO

-## Use the exemplar with docker
+## Use the exemplar with Docker

-You can pull and run the exemplar as a docker container using the following command.
-Keep in mind you need to have [docker](https://docs.docker.com/get-docker/) installed on your computer and running.
+You can pull and run the exemplar as a Docker container using the following command.
+Keep in mind you need to have [Docker](https://docs.docker.com/get-docker/) installed on your computer and running.

 On Windows and Linux, run
 ```Bash